Better-Boy/medium-hackd/README.md

 1. Run `nohup nohup python server.py &`
 1. Go to any medium article where it asks for subscription
 1. Click on the Extension
-1. The artcle gets unlocked!!!
+1. The article gets unlocked!!!